 There are lots of reasons why you want your HVAC equipment installed by a licensed, certified and trained technician.
 Some of those reasons come into play long before the technical challenge of actually installing a new system; the initial task of sizing a furnace to a home is a technical process that requires special knowledge.
-Not to mention, getting it right saves you tons of money and headaches down the road.
+Not to mention, getting the right furnace size saves you tons of money and headaches down the road.

 An air conditioner that is too small will run constantly, which is expensive, and it may never get the home to reach its thermostat setting.
 One that’s too large will cool down the house too quickly, resulting in cooling cycles that are too frequent and that wear down parts prematurely.